fhalab/LevSeq/README.md

 \<location of reference csv file\>: Path to the reference .csv file.

+Important Notes:

+If the current directory is mounted to the container (via -v "$(pwd):/levseq\_results"), the basecalled result in FASTQ format and the ref.csv file must be located in the current directory.

+If these files are not present in the current directory, they will not be processed by the tool.

 Output:

 The results of the analysis will be saved to your current working directory.